Magnesium for ADHD in Children: Can It Help Calm Hyperactivity? (2026 Research Update)

 Magnesium for ADHD in Children: What the Latest Research Shows

+Yes.
 Several studies have reported lower magnesium levels in children with ADHD compared to their peers.
-These findings suggest a possible association, although they do not confirm causation.2
+These findings suggest a possible association, but they do not prove that low magnesium causes ADHD.2

 Low magnesium levels have also been linked with symptoms such as hyperactivity, irritability, and reduced attention.
 Some children may also experience mental fatigue or difficulty concentrating.3,1,4

-Some studies suggest magnesium may help reduce physical restlessness and improve emotional regulation in certain children, especially those with low magnesium levels.
+Some studies suggest magnesium may help reduce restlessness and support better emotional regulation in certain children, especially when levels are low.

-Researchers believe this effect may be linked to magnesium’s role in nervous system regulation, sleep quality, and stress response.
+Researchers believe this may be linked to magnesium’s role in nervous system balance, sleep quality, and stress response.
 However, magnesium does not work like ADHD medication and should not be considered a standalone treatment for hyperactivity.

 How Magnesium Supports the ADHD Brain in Children